How Do Credit Alerts Work in Greenlight?

 You can still access all alerts at any time:

-- On your “Credit Overview” page, you can view your full alert history!
+3. On your “Credit Overview page, you can view your full alert history!

 What Should I Do If I Don’t Recognize a Credit Alert?

-- If you believe the activity may be unauthorized, you can contact TransUnion, the credit bureau that provides this data, to review or dispute the information.
+• If you believe the activity may be unauthorized, you can contact the relevant credit bureau to review or dispute the information

 Consumer Support: https://www.transunion.com/customer-support/contact-us-consumers